heijul/pdf2gtfs/blog_post/project-transform-timetables-into-gtfs.md

 from different (previously unseen) agencies were used, without further changing the code (only changing configuration), which lead to similar results.

+Also, sometimes the name of a stop is a single, really broad term, like "Bahnhof" for example.
+This results in a huge performance drop in the location detection, because of the number of locations with "Bahnhof" in their name.

 ###### Transposed tables

 Some input PDFs could not be read properly, for example the one below.